Breast Cancer Information

 STEP 2: Visit to the surgeon for discussion of surgical options.

-A breast exam will be performed and mammogram films reviewed.
-A breast MRI or PET mammogram (PEM) will be scheduled on for most women with a new cancer diagnosis.
-The MRI or PEM can find additional tumors that the mammogram might have missed especially if one has dense breasts.
-Sometimes other radiology tests (Bone scan, PET Scan or CT Scan) will be ordered.
-Genetic testing for the BRCA gene will be discussed and blood drawn a sample taken if indicated by your family history.
-The surgical option will be discussed explained.
+A breast exam will be performed, and mammogram films reviewed.
+A breast MRI might be scheduled for more information depending on age, breast density (and anxiety levels) or other factors.
+The MRI can find additional tumors that the mammogram might have missed.
+Sometimes other radiology tests (Bone scan, PET Scan or CT Scan) will be ordered as well.
+There are several genes that can cause breast cancer in a broad panel of cancer genes that includes BRCA and many others.
+This will be discussed and a sample taken if indicated by your age and family history.
+The surgical option will also be explained.
 Briefly, the choices are lumpectomy with radiation or mastectomy with or without reconstruction.
 Reconstruction can be done at the same time as the mastectomy.
 A plastic surgeon will be consulted for reconstruction if desired.

 STEP 3: Discussion of the results.

-A separate meeting can be scheduled to discuss any unexpected test results.
-Sometimes the breast MRI or PEM uncovers an area that needs a second look sonogram or possibly a needle biopsy.
-A pre-op appointment is scheduled with Debbie to go over all the details and do a baseline L-Dex or lymphedema screen (see lymphedema etc., link to Impedimed site or our info)
+A separate in person meeting or televisit can be scheduled to discuss any test results.
+Sometimes the breast MRI uncovers an area that needs a second look sonogram or possibly a needle biopsy.
+The genetic testing results can possibly change surgery plans.
+A pre-op appointment is scheduled with Brittany Kovalix, PA-

 STEP 4: Surgery.

-Lumpectomy and lymph node biopsy is a day surgery without overnight stay in the hospital and drains are not needed.
-If the lumpectomy is performed on Thursday or Friday, one goes back to work on Monday in most cases.
+Lumpectomy and sentinel lymph node biopsy is a day surgery (without overnight stay in the hospital) or drains.
+If the lumpectomy is performed on a Friday, one goes back to work on Monday in most cases.
 Mastectomy is a one or, less often, two night stay in the hospital.
 Usually the discomfort is not as bad as expected.
-I use an injection of long acting pain medicine during surgery.
-Occasionally a pain reducing pump will be used.
+Dr Anglin has started an ERAS, or Enhanced Recovery after Surgery, program to lessen postoperative pain and nausea.
+This consists of oral medications pre-surgery, liquid drink pre-surgery and intraoperative injections of long acting pain medications during surgery.
 A stretchy support garment is provided that helps decrease pain by lessening swelling and bruising.
-A post op visit usually takes place one week later.
-The pathology results take one to three days and will determine the stage of breast cancer and further treatment.
-Debbie or I will call you with these results as soon as we receive them.
+A post op visit usually takes place one to two weeks later.
+The pathology results take 5 to 7 days and will determine the stage of breast cancer and further treatment.
+Brittany or Dr. Anglin will call you with these results as soon as received.

 STEP 5: Medical or Radiation Oncologist.

-A visit will be scheduled to a Medical Oncologist who will discuss any further treatment such as chemotherapy or anti-estrogen pills.
+Patients are referred to a Medical Oncologist to discuss further treatment such as chemotherapy or anti-estrogen pills.
 I refer all cancer patients to an oncologist for this important visit.
 A Radiation Oncologist gives radiation treatment if a lumpectomy was performed or in certain cases after mastectomy.
-These treatments usually begin 3-4 weeks after surgery.
-If you have a preference for a physician or location closer to home or work, this can be arranged.
+Another option is 3 to 5 day partial breast radiation.
+These treatments usually begin 2-4 weeks after surgery.
+A preference for a physician or location closer to home or work can be arranged.
 Second opinions can also be arranged.

 STEP 6: Breast cancer treatment begins.